Arminianism: Divergence with Calvinism

+Regarding human spiritual condition, Arminians agree with Calvinists on the doctrine of total depravity, but differ on how God addresses this condition.
+Regarding reconciliation with God, whether it is grounded in substitutive expiation or in a more subjective model of atonement, Arminians maintain that reconciliation is offered universally.
+Accordingly, through prevenient grace, God restores to every person the spiritual capacity to respond to him.
+Calvinists, by contrast, limit reconciliation to the elect, to whom alone God extends an effectual call.

+Arminians affirm a divine providence that permits libertarian free will, whereas Calvinists hold a compatibilist divine determinism, under which God is considered the ultimate cause of everything, including human faith.
+Consequently, Arminians hold that election to final salvation is conditional on faith, whereas Calvinists consider it unconditional.
+As a result, Arminians believe that justifying grace is resistible, while Calvinists hold that converting grace is irresistible.
+Likewise, concerning perseverance, Arminians believe that preservation in final salvation is conditional on faith and can be lost through apostasy, while still affirming present security in Christ against external threats.
+Calvinists, on the other hand, hold to the perseverance of the saints, maintaining that the elect will persevere in faith until the end of their lives.
+This doctrine has given rise to two divergent interpretations, one rejecting and the other supporting an absolute assurance of salvation.

 Divergence with open theism

 The doctrine of open theism states that God is omnipresent, omnipotent, and omniscient, but differs on the nature of the future.
 Open theists claim that the future is not completely determined (or "settled") because people have not made their free decisions yet.
 God therefore knows the future partially in possibilities (human free actions) rather than solely certainties (divinely determined events).
 Some Arminians reject open theism, viewing it as a distortion of traditional Arminianism.
 They believe it shifts away from classical Arminianism toward process theology.
 Others view it as a valid alternative perspective within Christianity, despite not aligning it with Arminian doctrine.